usnistgov/awesome-nist/CONTRIBUTING.md

 To add a repository to the curated list, please

-* Locate the [Issue][_issu] in which the repository was nominated, or create a new Issue if one does not already exist.
 * Open [README.md][README.md] and add the link in a single line:
   `* [project-name](url) - A short description ends with a period.` Add only one link per Pull Request.
 * Create a [Pull Request][_plrq] from your modified [README.md](README.md).
-* Write `Closes #__` in the Pull Request description, referring to the associated Issue.
 * Paste in and complete the [checklist](AWESOME.md).
 It should take 10 minutes or less to complete.
 * Don't mention `NIST` in the description as it's implied.